Editor’s note: This post was originally published on 2/7/16 and has been updated for accuracy and comprehension.

 Here are five steps you can implement to learn and grow from the difficulties you encounter:

-Attitude plays a huge role in life’s successes, yet most of us have never received training in it.
+Attitude plays a huge role in life’s successes, yet it's not something that's usually ever taught.

-But we can control it by how we think and react to the problem.
+But we can control how we think and react to the problem.

 Teach them to say “No problem!” when they’re up against a rock.
 Train them to say, “I’m sure we can find a way to make it work.”
 Or "We're on it!"